 When the data and process are in place, you can do “light” forecasting, constantly comparing the project's expectations to reality.

-Also read: The effective project plan - the project manager's ultimate guide
+Also read: The effective project plan - the project manager's ultimate guide.

 The third process, budget transparency, is more about transparent communication than actual budgeting.

-When you have the budget in place, the data is coming in, and you follow the ups and downs closely, a core process as the project manager is to communicate with transparency:
+When you have the budget in place, data is coming in, and you follow the ups and downs closely, a core process as the project manager is to communicate with transparency:

 And that brings up to: